vidishsirdesai/projects/README.md

 pandas
 scikit-learn
 ```
-3. Once the `requirement.txt` file is created with all the dependencies included as a part of the file, save the file and run `pip install -r requirements.txt` from the terminal.
+3. Once the `requirements.txt` file is created with all the dependencies included as a part of the file, save the file and run `pip install -r requirements.txt` from the terminal.
 4. `pip list` can be run to check if the installation of all the packages has been successful.

 ### Network anomaly classification model